AmongUsModArchive/ModList/README.md

 - **[FinalSuspect](https://aumod.site/archives/FinalSuspect)** Your best functional tool for Among Us.
 ## 工具
 - **[BetterCrewLink](https://aumod.site/archives/BetterCrewLink)** Free, open, Among Us Proximity Chat.
+- **[ModManager](https://aumod.site/archives/ModManager)** Among Us Mod Manager is an open-source launcher for the popular game Among Us.
+It allows you to switch between many established mods with only a few clicks!

 ---